tchoi8/teachingasart2018/README.md

 - [Christine Sun Kim](http://christinesunkim.com) at [Whitney](http://whitney.org/WhitneyStories/ChristineSunKim)
 - Night School, [Museum as Hub](http://archive.newmuseum.org/index.php/Detail/Occurrence/Show/occurrence_id/951)

-Final assignment: Edit your syllabus for museum workshop for your partner and other participants.
+Final assignment: Edit your syllabus for a museum workshop for your partner and other participants.
 Rehearse your teaching for them, in person and in museum or in ITP.
 Create a feedback form for the participant (student) to give you feedback on your teaching.

 ## Week 9 Museum as a school